stag7824/stagify/README.md

-# Stagify - Web & App Development Services
+# Bugbrew - Web & App Development Services

 A modern, responsive web application built with React and Vite, showcasing web and app development services with dynamic theming support and PWA capabilities.